ekowyawson/leetcode_algos/LinkedLists/linked_list_cycle.md

 > Given head, the head of a linked list, determine if the linked list has a cycle in it.

-To determine if a linked list has a cycle, you can use Floyd's Tortoise and Hare algorithm.
+To determine if a linked list has a cycle, you can use **Floyd's Tortoise and Hare algorithm**.
 This algorithm uses two pointers, one moving at twice the speed of the other.
 If there is a cycle in the list, the faster-moving pointer (the "hare") will eventually meet the slower-moving pointer (the "tortoise") within the cycle.

 Here's how you can implement this algorithm in Python: